norastige/individual-assignmen-4/src/readme.md

 states.
 You will design and implement a design system consisting of a minimum of 8 components (or up to 10 if you prefer), with each component showcasing its different states.
-You have the flexibility to choose from a wide range of components.
-For example:
-• Buttons
-• Cards
-• Modals
-• Dropdowns
-• Navigation Bars
-• Alerts
-• Tooltips
-• Toast
-• Accordions

 ## Usage Instructions.